 A completed proposal submission in DSIP does NOT indicate that the mandatory supporting documents have been uploaded.
 It is the responsibility of the proposing small business concern to ensure that the mandatory documents listed above have been uploaded and included with the proposal submission.

-Volume 6: Fraud, Waste and Abuse Training
+Volume 6: Fraud, Waste and Abuse Training Volume 7: Disclosures of Foreign Affiliations or Relationships to Foreign Countries

 All proposing small business concerns must complete the following: